The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 France maintains a high level of interest in global health and took an active part in the COVID-19 pandemic response, increasing its financial contributions to the sector, notably to the Global Fund, COVAX AMC, WHO, Unitaid, and the Pandemic Fund.

-France co-hosted the Paris Summit for a new Global Financial Pact together with India from June 22-23, 2023.
+France hosted the 4Ps from June 22-23, 2023.
 The summit aimed to define concrete actions to support the most vulnerable countries and reform the international financial architecture to accelerate an equitable global transition towards net-zero emissions and the development of LICs.

 Breaking the “cycle of panic and neglect"